brianolson/exponentile/README.md

 ## Implement the Game

 The game as best as I can reverse-engineer it from playing it.
+(Oops, later found the source, TODO: check what the source does.)

 * 8x8 grid of power-of-two integers, randomly starting with 2,4,8 in each cell
 * Swap pairs of cells to make matches
 * Match 3 of a kind to replace with 2x that kind.
 [4, 4, 4] -> [8]
   * Match 4 for 4x, match 5 for 8x, match 6 for 16x, etc
 * The cell that was moved is the anchor and gets the new value
   * OR a match along both X and Y is anchored to the intersection
   * OR a secondary match due to shifting and infill shifts towards the top left